HomeFundingsEventsArticlesJournal Impact Factor

 Application Process

-• NIH ASSIST system: Prepare, submit, and track the application online.
+• NIH ASSIST system — to prepare, submit, and track the application online.

-• Institutional system-to-system (S2S) solution: Prepare and submit to Grants.gov and track in eRA Commons.
+• Institutional system-to-system (S2S) solution — to prepare and submit the application to Grants.gov and track it in eRA Commons.

 Applicants are strongly encouraged to contact program staff prior to applying to help choose the best funding opportunity for the project.